ToxPuro/astaroth/acc-runtime/README.md

 Intermediate files:

 1. `user_kernels.ac.pp_stage*`.
 The DSL file after a specific preprocessing stage.
-2. `user_kernels.h.raw`.
+2. `user_kernels.inc.raw`.
 The generated CUDA kernels without formatting applied.
-3. `user_kernels_backup.h.`.
+3. `user_kernels_backup.inc`.
 The generated CUDA/CPU kernels with formatting applied.

 Final files:

-1. `user_defines.h`.
+1. `user_defines.inc`.
 The project-wide defines generated with the DSL.
-2. `user_kernels.h`.
+2. `user_kernels.inc`.
 The generated CUDA kernels.

 To make inspecting the code easier, we recommend using an autoformatting tool, for example, `clang-format` or GNU `indent`.